-Brown University plans to return to significant on-site operations on August 16, with the goal of nearly all faculty, staff and students returning to campus in some capacity by the beginning of the fall semester.
-Plans to return to full on-site operations by mid-August are based on the current state guidelines that offices can return to 100% occupancy starting May 21, 2021.
+Brown plans to return to significant on-site operations for the Fall 2021 semester, with the goal of nearly all faculty, staff and students returning to campus in some capacity.

 Many in our community have already been working and learning on-site, and we will strive to bring nearly all faculty and staff back to campus in a way that continues to protect the health and safety of the campus community.

 Maintaining Brown’s strong sense of community and the University’s collaborative environment is a priority in planning for the year ahead.
 The experiences of the pandemic have demonstrated that, while many job functions can be performed remotely, it is extremely difficult to maintain the levels of collaboration, collegiality and sense of community that are core to Brown’s culture without being physically together.

 One of Brown’s great strengths is that it has a people-centered culture.
 Professional and personal relationships within and across academic and administrative units are vitally important to the functioning of the University.
 Newer employees learn from established employees through formal and informal mentoring.
 Students benefit from the personal relationships they establish with Brown faculty and staff.
 And the chance encounters and organic conversations that arise in unplanned interactions throughout the workday and outside of scheduled meetings promote collaboration and innovation.
 Even as we recognize the flexibility of some remote work, as we plan for the year ahead, we are sensitive to the reality that our people-centered culture cannot easily be nurtured, cultivated or sustained via screens.

 Many employees in essential on-site functions have been working on campus throughout the entire pandemic, while others have returned in recent months.
 Although many currently-remote employees are eager to return to campus, others would like the option of choosing a hybrid or remote schedule.